 DfE (Sept 2013) The National Curriculum in England (Framework Document), p103.
 London: DfE, © Crown Copyright 2013.

 To support the mental dexterity with numbers we learn number facts, such as number bonds and times tables.
-These are regularly practised and tested - often in fun ways like times table bingo, Timestables Rockstars or Big Maths Beat That.
+These are regularly practised and tested - often in fun ways like times table bingo, Timestables Rockstars or weekly Big Maths Beat That.
 Key Instant Recall Facts (KIRFs) are sent home termly to be learnt to support the children's fluency in number recall.

 We subscribe to Mathletics, which offers appropriate maths activities and games online.
 Mathletics is used in lessons, but can also be accessed at home.
 All children have their own log in and teachers track children's activity and how well they do on the tasks they have been set.